-It will be the time of the post-pandemic transition, but I have a feeling that the word "viral" will annoy many.
-Is it one of the causes that lead to the growth of Mastodon?
+It may be the time of the post-pandemic transition, but I have the feeling that the word "viral" will annoy many.
+Is this one of the causes that lead to the growth of Mastodon?
 After all, the "new" social network was designed precisely to avoid the extreme dynamics, bordering on the pathological, that govern other social networks such as Facebook or Twitter.

 Already.
 Because Mastodon isn't just an alternative to Twitter: it's an “antiviral” alternative to attention leeches.

 An incentive to create and share.
 For real.

 The absence of "Pavlovian" gratification mechanisms (the sea of likes, "popular" posts and other trinkets) has a first, important side effect: it encourages people to communicate and be creative.

 Without constantly thinking about "how many likes will this content get, will I have a large audience?".
 Because this is it: the algorithms of "traditional" social networks were designed to capture attention by "forcing" people to stay, so as to reach them with advertising.
 In essence, they have distorted user behavior, creating a world of people making content designed to be operationally theatrical, or angry, to elicit reactions.

 The word “Viral”, once again, signals a disease.
 This is why an "Antiviral" social network like Mastodon is experiencing a boom.

 Mastodon is a place where people can post their thoughts without letting them enter into an exhibitionist, social manipulation, egotic mechanism.
 It wasn't born yesterday: this “social” software has been here for several years.
 But never before has it seen a significant growth in audience and trust, in some way it represents a litmus test of user needs.